-Flight equipment held for operating leases in the amount of \$12.5 million, net, was reclassified to investment in finance and sales-type leases, net.
+Flight equipment held for operating leases in the amount of \$13 million was reclassified to investment in finance leases, net.

-Flight equipment held for operating leases in the amount of \$397.6 million was reclassified to flight equipment held for sale, net.
+Flight equipment held for operating leases in the amount of \$398 million was reclassified to flight equipment held for sale, net.

-Accrued maintenance liability in the amount of \$20.4 million was settled with buyers upon sale or disposal of assets.
+Accrued maintenance liability in the amount of \$20 million was settled with buyers upon sale or disposal of assets.

-In November 2021, debt and shareholder's equity increased by \$1 billion and \$6.6 billion respectively due to non-cash consideration in the GECAS Transaction.
-Refer to Note 4-GECAS Transaction for further details.
+In November 2021, debt and shareholder's equity increased by \$1.0 billion and \$6.6 billion, respectively, due to non-cash consideration in the GECAS Transaction.